Pratusha9/PersonalTaskandDocumentManager/README.md

 # PersonalTaskandDocumentManager
-personal task and document manager
+This is the personal task and document manager project for cloud computing course.